Sh1co/Tinder-with-Chuck-Norris/README.md

 ## About the project

 A Tinder style app that gives you Chuck Norris jokes from [api.chucknorris.io](https://api.chucknorris.io).
+This app is build using the [Soar Quest](soar.quest) flutter framework.

 <p float="left">
 <img src="graphics/Screenshot_1665062916.png" alt="main" style="width:200px;"/>